- 2 Bedrooms

 Negotiate the Price

-While not true for all rental properties, many rental owners and property managers will negotiate rates.
-If they are hesitant to budge on a peak-season trip, try getting an extra night.
-Off-peak weeks are likely to be negotiable more frequently than peak-season..
+Some rental owners will negotiate rates, and some won't.
+If they are hesitant to budge on a peak-season week, try asking for an extra night.
+Off-peak weeks should be negotiable more often than peak-season..

 - Internet Connectivity